Skip to Content

 What is Determined by a Scratch Test

-The hardness of minerals is determined by a scratch test according to the Mohs relative hardness of minerals scale.
+A scratch test determines the hardness of minerals according to the Mohs relative hardness of minerals scale.
 You can determine how hard the mineral is by a scratch test.
 A scratch test determines whether your mineral is softer or harder than the tool or index mineral you use for the test.

 When Do You Perform a Scratch Test on a Mineral